Prelude and Chapter 1

 But he had been vigilant and patient, silently weakening the Renmei Kisai from within; converting its apprentices, hiding excess reagents, extracting Vitrium from his own body as the obscure, forbidden texts had detailed.
 Decades, imprisoned in the only home he’d ever known, plotting his revenge, and his revolution.
 He had planned to tear a hole in the fabric of reality and summon the Dragon Tengusraczaria.
 With such a powerful ally, he could have crushed the Renmei Kisai, and lifted those in his service to the higher calling of open revolt against the Hitorigami.
 But the masters had known!
 They’d used his efforts as a means to identify and exterminate rebellious elements in the organization, if it could be called such a thing.

-“You truly are a cruel man, Maki”.
-The Karyudo Kisai agent chuckled, and his chuckle grew in volume even as he left the room.
+The Karyudo Kisai agent smirked, laughed, and his mirth only grew in volume even as he left the room.
 He was alone.
 As he had been his entire life.
 As he would be when that miserable life came to an end.

 Yokai recalled a tale of similar swords that were tested for sharpness and durability by the successful completion of such executions, and the ones that were not up to the task were merely honed, and used again on the same victim.
 Some of those botched killings supposedly took hours to complete.
 Yokai suppressed the thought that such a fate might befall him, as the executioner had used that damnable weapon many times over, judging by its notches, and it was most assuredly up to the task of a single, clean blow.
 The death that followed, however...